albertogg/albertogg.github.com/content/blog/3d-printing/klipper-on-an-ender-3.md

 micro-controller with **TMC 2209 drivers with sensorless homing**, an original **BLTouch v3** and a **BMG extruder clone**.

-I'm not going to get into the details but [here you'll find them][albertogg-klipper-config].
-If your setup is different than mine [here you'll find][klipper-config] official configuration examples.
+I'm not going to get into my configuration details in here, but you can look at them in [my GitHub repo][albertogg-klipper-config].
+If your setup is different than mine look into [Klipper's config examples][klipper-config] for more guidance.

 There are a couple of things that I should mention.
 - [Fluidd does require a couple of things to be added to that configuration